 Call for Proposals

 The SIGCHI Development and Chapters Funds offer resources for the SIGCHI community to spur communication, innovation, and expansion of HCI at a local and global level.
 As we have in the past, we continue to prioritize projects in alignment with the SIGCHI Executive Committee’s Strategic Initiatives, including promoting inclusivity.
 We also strongly encourage proposals that align with SIGCHI's commitment towards addressing racial and other systemic injustices.
+Read our blog post for examples of recently funded initiatives.

 We ask that proposals include plans for sharing lessons learned via experience reports for the SIGCHI community at large.
 Reports might include information on technologies and templates used, and reflect on the perceived success of some adopted services and tools, e.g., closed captioning, talk transcripts, video relay services, virtual reality settings, solutions for slow-Internet areas, podcasts, etc.